-- UNC Department of Pharmacy Orientation - 1 month (July)
+Residency Orientation - 1 month (July)

-- Advanced Heart Failure – 1 month
+Advanced Heart Failure (MDD-1) – 1 month

 The resident may opt to repeat any of the above rotations during any calendar months that remain after selection of their desired elective months, to a maximum of 3 total months per required rotation.
-Also, the resident may be required to repeat any of the above rotations (in lieu of an elective month) if it is deemed that their performance during the first rotation month was not acceptable for completion of the residency.

 Elective rotations are designed to broaden the resident’s experience in patient populations with unique problems related to cardiovascular diseases or to enhance the resident’s ability to perform in a faculty position after residency.